Erik de Vogel: Career

 As of December 1996, he is playing the role of Ludo Sanders in the soap opera Goede tijden, slechte tijden.
 He is often the villain in many storylines in the series.
 His character is the father of Marly van der Velden's character Nina Mauricius–Sanders.

 De Vogel played the role of Hoofdpiet between 1994 and 1997 during the annual arrival of Sinterklaas in the Netherlands.
 Erik van Muiswinkel succeeded him in this role.
 De Vogel also appeared in this role in the 1995 television film Pepernoten voor Sinterklaas and in the television show Telekids.
 He also made a cameo appearance in the 2019 film De Brief voor Sinterklaas directed by Lucio Messercola.

 In 2005, he had a guest role in the film Deuce Bigalow: European Gigolo directed by Mike Bigelow.

 In 2019, he played the lead role in the film Nachtwacht: Het Duistere Hart directed by Gert-Jan Booy.
 He also appeared in multiple episodes of De TV Kantine.

 De Vogel played a role in the drama television series Een moord kost meer levens.
 The television series is based on the 1994 book of the same name by crime journalist Peter R. de Vries.
 The show aired on Videoland.

-As of May 2025, De Vogel and Caroline de Bruijn are scheduled to appear on stage in the show Dial M for Murder.
+In 2026, De Vogel and Caroline de Bruijn appeared on stage in the show Dial M for Murder.